Pew Report Finds Major Opinion Shifts Across Generations

 About two-thirds of Gen Z and Millennials (born from 1981 to 1996) think black Americans are treated less fairly than whites, including a 43% of Gen Z Republicans.

-The oldest Gen Zers turn 23 this year, and 24 million of them will be eligible to vote in the November 2020 presidential election, comprising one in 10 eligible voters.
+The oldest Gen Zers turn 23 this year, and 24 million of them will be eligible to vote in the November 2020 presidential election, comprising 1 in 10 eligible voters.

 Similar to Millennials in their views, Gen Zers tend to be progressive and pro-government and see racial and ethnic diversity as a good thing, the report found.
 They’re less likely than older generations to see the United States as superior to all other nations.

-“It was really interesting to see how similar they are in terms of the way they approach the role of government and some of the key policy issues out there, like race and climate,” said Parker of Gen Z and Millennials.
+“It was really interesting to see how similar they are in terms of the way they approach the role of government and some of the key policy issues out there, like race and climate,” Parker said of Gen Z and Millennials.

 Seven in 10 members of Gen Z said the government should do more to solve problems — compared with just 49% of Baby Boomers (born 1946 to 1964) and 39% of the Silent Generation (born 1925 to 1945).